San Juan Capistrano Boy Wins International Eco-Hero Award | The Capistrano Dispatch

-An 8-year-old San Juan Capistrano boy who started his own recycling company has been named the 2018 International Young Eco-Hero by environmental organization Action for Nature.
+An 8-year-old San Juan Capistrano boy who started his own recycling company has been named a 2018 International Young Eco-Hero by environmental organization Action for Nature.

 Ryan Hickman, who started Ryan’s Recycling Company with the help of his dad, has recycled roughly 370,000 cans and bottles in an effort to keep them out of landfills and “save the planet,” according to a news release.